sciencefidelity/artsed.wales/README.md

 - Get a welsh email address
 - Add links to Eventbrite
 - Add small animation to Eventbrite buttons
-- fill in course information from JSON, display with single component
+- Fill in course information from JSON, display with single component
+- Make a twitter card image
+- Meta does not get translated

 ### Issues